 Tip 2: Provide the method that solution architects can use to mitigate it

 “Architecture risk is the possibility of the failure of architectural design to satisfy projects’ requirements.
 This includes inefficiencies and flaws rejected by sponsors, substandard quality designs, and capacity limitations.

 Architecture risk can be mitigated by following accepted and standard design practices and procedures in software development.
 Moreover, capturing requirement correctly from clients will prevent design flaws.”

 Here, the interviewer wishes to ascertain whether you are aware of how compliance with architecture is ensured.

 Tip 1: Describe how compliance architecture is addressed

 Tip 2: Ensure not to miss all important points

-“Ensuring the compliance of applications or projects to architecture of an enterprise is a critical element of architecture governance.
-To realize compliance, assessments of a project impact are prepared by the architects.
-Moreover, a review process with regard to the architecture compliance is defined by the IT.
+“Ensuring the compliance of applications or projects to the architecture of an enterprise is a critical element of architecture governance.
+To realize compliance, assessments of a project’s impact are prepared by the architects.
+Moreover, a review process with regard to architecture compliance is defined by IT.

 The review involves scrutinizing the compliance of a particular application project versus the set architectural criteria.
 These efforts are aimed at identifying errors early on and hence minimize the risk and cost of changes that would be needed later.”